صور الصفحة

 12 Shall any one in the sepulchre declare thy mercy and thy truth in destruction?

 13 Shall thy wonders be known in the dark; and thy justice in the land of forgetfulness?
 14 But I, O Lord, have cried to thee: and in the morning my prayer shall prevent thee.
+15 Lord, why castest thou off my prayer: why turnest thou away thy face from me?

 161 am poor, and in labours from my youth: and being exalted have been humbled and troubled.
 17 Thy wrath hath come upon me: and thy terrors have troubled me.

-9 O Lord God of hosts, who is like to thee? thou art mighty, O Lord, and thy truth is round about thee.
+9 O Lord God of hosts, who is like to thee? thou art mighty, O Lord, and thy truth is round about thee."

-11 Thou hast humbled the proud one, as one that is slain with the arm of thy strength thou hast scattered thy enemies.
+10 Thou rulest the power of the sea and ap peasest the motion of the waves thereof.
+11 Thou hast humbled the proud one, as one that is slain: with the arm of thy strength thou hast scattered thy enemies.

 12 Thine are the heavens, and thine is the earth: the world and the fulness thereof thou hast founded: 13 the north and the sea thou hast created.